On this page 6

 - Office hours are Monday-Friday, 8:00am to 4:30pm.

-Typical inspection sequence: County final inspection precedes certificate of occupancy; floodplain and driveway approvals may be required before occupancy where applicable.
+Typical sequence: County final inspection precedes certificate of occupancy; floodplain and driveway approvals may be required before occupancy where applicable.

 County FAQ warns that work begun before permit issuance can trigger double fees.
 The portal is also used for call-back requests and inspections.